expo/expo/docs/pages/guides/setup-native-firebase.md

   ```groovy
   apply plugin: 'com.google.gms.google-services'
   ```
-- Finally rebuild your native Android app: `expo run:android`
+- Finally rebuild your native Android app: `npx expo run:android`

 ### iOS

 - Open **Project overview** in the Firebase console and click on the iOS icon or + button to **Add Firebase to your iOS app**.
 - **Make sure that the iOS bundle ID is the same as the value of `Bundle Identifier` of your iOS project.**
-- Register the app & download the config file by clicking **"Download GoogleService-Info.plist"**.
+- Register the app & download the config file by clicking **Download GoogleService-Info.plist**.
-- Open your Expo iOS project in Xcode `ios/{projectName}.xcworkspace` and then drag the services file into your project.
+- Open your iOS project in Xcode `ios/{projectName}.xcworkspace` and then drag the services file into your project.
 If you don't see the `.xcworkspace` workspace file, run `npx pod-install` to create it.

   - Be sure to enable **'Copy items if needed'**.